Ensures human research is conducted ethically and responsibly.

 a) Where an RMIT staff member or student has an external approval for a research project the relevant RMIT HREC or CHEAN will be notified.

-c) Following submission of a notification, a formal acknowledgement will be issued to the researcher by the relevant RMIT HREC or CHEAN.
+c) This registration will be reviewed and a formal acknowledgement will be issued to the researcher by the relevant RMIT HREC or CHEAN.

 2.5.
 Multi-centre research and minimising duplication of review